marcosgus/SqlServer2019/README.md

 Run:<br>
 docker-compose up -d

-# Set your timezone, in my case America/Argentina/Buenos_Aires
+# Set your timezone
+In my case America/Argentina/Buenos_Aires
 Edit *dockerfile*

 Add these lines at the beginning: